 Black eligible voters in Georgia have played a significant role in driving the growth of the state’s electorate over the past two decades.
 Between 2000 and 2019, Georgia’s eligible voter population grew by 1.9 million, with nearly half of this increase attributed to growth in the state’s Black voting population, according to a Pew Research Center analysis of new census data.

 In 2019, the Black voting population in Georgia reached a record high of 2.5 million eligible voters, making up a third of the state’s total electorate.
-As a share of eligible voters in the state overall, Black voters saw a 5 percentage point increase between 2000 and 2019.
-This was the highest growth rate of any racial or ethnic group in Georgia – and also the largest percentage point increase among Black voters in any state in the country.
+Over the past two decades, the share of Black eligible voters increased by 5 percentage points.
+This was the highest growth rate of any racial or ethnic group in Georgia, and also the largest percentage point increase among Black voters in any state in the country.